paezha/Reproducible-Research-Workflow/Session-09-Peer-Review-and-Collaboration/README.md

 This same file can be used to document data sets.
 As an alternative, you can create R scripts to document each individual data set.
 When doing so, the names must be concordant.

-During the seminar we will troublshoot any other issues you may have.
+During the seminar we will troubleshoot any other issues you may have.